-Post office small saving schemes have been popular among Indians for their low risk and their easy availability at the nearby India Post Office.
-Though not all such savings schemes have tax benefits, there are a few Post Office tax saving schemes that you can avail with ease in urban and rural areas alike.
-The following is a short list of Post office savings schemes that are eligible for deduction u/s 80C of the Income Tax Act 1961.
+Post office small saving schemes have been popular amongst Indians for their low risk and their easy availability at the nearby India Post Office.
+Some of them also offer tax benefits u/s 80C of the Income Tax Act 1961 that you can avail with ease in urban and rural areas alike.
+Post office tax saving schemes offer reliability and risk-free returns on investment that one can invest in and secure their financial future at minimal risk.

 Comparison of Post Office Tax Savings Schemes

 |Names of PO Tax saving Schemes||Interest Rate||Min Tenure||Min Investment Amount|